Understanding the threats and notifying the Convention

-Article 6 of the Rotterdam Convention provides a route through which information on incidents of pesticide poisoning caused by severely hazardous pesticides formulations (SHPFs) can be shared with other countries, including those likely to experience similar problems.
-The purpose is to alert countries to potential problems and to submit new proposals for candidate pesticide formulations causing problems under national conditions of use for inclusion in the PIC list (Annex III of the Convention).
+Developing countries suffer disproportionately from the negative impacts of pesticides.
+Although they use just 25% of the world’s pesticide production, they suffer the majority of incidents of pesticide poisoning and 99% of pesticide-related deaths.Article 6 of the Convention sets out to encourage information sharing.
+Through it, incidents of pesticide poisoning caused by SHPFs can be shared with other countries, including those likely to experience similar problems.
+The goal is to alert countries to potential risks and to submit new proposals for pesticide formulations causing problems under national conditions of use for inclusion in the PIC list.

-The SHPF programme currently mainly focuses on the reporting of human health incidents.
-The Secretariat, in partnership with World Health Organization (WHO), Pesticide Action Network (PAN) and local NGOs, offers to Parties the opportunity to receive technical assistance in setting up a monitoring and reporting programme.
+The SHPF programme currently focuses on the reporting of human health incidents.
+The Secretariat, in partnership with World Health Organization (WHO), Pesticide Action Network (PAN) and local NGOs, offers Parties the opportunity to receive technical assistance in setting up a monitoring and reporting programme.

 The procedures related to making proposals for SHPFs are outlined here.

-The SHPFs currently included in Annex III of the Convention and proposals currently under consideration for inclusion in Annex III are available here.
+The SHPFs currently included in Annex III of the Convention and the proposals currently under consideration for inclusion in Annex III are available here.